eoprede/fortigate_api/README.md

 #### Known issues
 * Error checking is non-existent.
 For example, failed authentication would be raised as a JSON exception (as there would be nothing to decode from an API response, as there would be none)
-* I have not tested additional actions, like moving FW policies around.
-Theoretically it should be done with additional values in params, but I haven't tested it.